Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![Screenshot 2023-11-10 163034](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/d9eb1c56-6ca3-475d-9be3-4eef1576d024)

-A series of clustering techniques was used by adjusting (i) a type of clustering method and (ii) a type of clustering distance property (standardization or range) in the cluster node settings.
-Five different clustering settings was used to derive 2-3 clusters with a fairly equal distribution of listings between them.
+A series of clustering techniques was used by adjusting (i) a type of clustering method and (ii) a type of clustering distance property (standardisation or range) in the cluster node settings.
+Five different clustering settings were used to derive 2–3 clusters with a fairly equal distribution of listings between them.

 ![Screenshot 2023-11-10 164324](https://github.com/Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/assets/146044118/458d025b-f55f-47fc-992e-f2788e488351)